 18. Take an Online Class

-Warm Up Your Work Life with a Telecommute Career
+Warm Up Your Work Life and Beat the Winter Blues with a Work From Home Career

-Telecommuters sincerely appreciate the benefits of working from home during the winter season.
-If you’re not a remote worker yet, browse through the Virtual Vocations telecommute job database for inspiration and ideas.
+Virtual workers sincerely appreciate the benefits of working from home during the winter season and in the midst of the COVID pandemic.
+If you’re not a remote worker yet, browse through the Virtual Vocations remote job database for inspiration and ideas.
 You’ll find hundreds of positions related to your industry and occupation.
 If you really want to light a fire in your life and career, sign up as a member and receive complete access to everything Virtual Vocations has to offer.